The 12 Positively Best Blues Festivals in North AmericaArticle by: Andrew Goodwin

 Harvest Jazz & Blues Festival

 The Canadian Harvest Jazz & Blues Festival brings in international acts from all over the world and is located in the beautiful maritime town of New Brunswick.
 The event lasts six days, and features over 400 musicians and 150 performances over more than 27 stages, so you'll have plenty of time to catch some good music.
-They put their all into bringing established acts into the mix (this year Michael Franti & Spearhead and Charles Bradley & His Extraordinaires will play), while showcasing some of the best up-and-coming artists that might not be on your radar just yet.
-Check their 2015 lineup to see what we mean.
+They put their all into bringing established acts into the mix, while showcasing some of the best up-and-coming artists that might not be on your radar just yet.

 Waterfront Blues Festival

 The Waterfront Blues Festival goes down in Portland, Oregon and is actually owned and operated by the Oregon Food Bank .
 There is no entry charge, but donations are encouraged at the door.
 Thanks to so many gracious blues fans like you, the festival has managed to raise over a million dollars to help the fight against hunger.
-And their lineup always brings it: Last year's acts included Buddy Guy, Allen Toussaint, Macy Gray, and a slew of other big names.
+And their lineup always brings it; previous acts include Buddy Guy, Allen Toussaint, Macy Gray, and a slew of other big names.
 It’s a great event that brings stunning performers and an ultra important cause together.

 When the RBC Bluesfest started in Ottawa, Ontario back 1994, it drew around 5,000 spectators.
 Now, the event draws close to 200,000 people each year and is one of the biggest festivals in North America.
-It started out as heavily blues-centric event, but over the years has transformed to include pop (this year alone, Iggy Azalea and Kanye West both played), rock, indie, and a number of other music genres – similar to the evolution of the New Orleans Jazz & Heritage Festival.
-But blues fans, rest assured – the blues' presence is still littered throughout the lineup.
+It started out as heavily blues-centric event, but over the years has transformed to include pop, rock, indie, hip-hop and a number of other music genres – similar to the evolution of the New Orleans Jazz & Heritage Festival.
+Snoop Dogg, Tom Petty, Iggy Azalea and Kanye West have all played in the past, but blues fans, rest assured – the blues' presence is still littered throughout the lineup.